ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

-This allows to avoid wrapping their call inside a `try`/`catch` block.
+This allows to avoid wrapping their call inside a `try`/`catch` block and makes more clear for other developers that the function will never fail.

 Also, void-typed error-free promises can fully omit their return type, like for standard functions: